socketsupply/socket-examples/desktop-node-preact/README.md

 output: dist
 ```

-So the command `ssc compile .` will the take the browser app in `public`, and build a desktop app to the `dist` folder.
+So the command `ssc build .` will the take the browser app in `public`, and build a desktop app to the `dist` folder.

 ## structure